solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

 ## Exercise 6: Monitoring the big data cluster

+Duration: 10 mins

+When you need to monitor and troubleshoot your big data cluster, some of your options are quite different than what you may be used to in a typical Windows-based, or even Linux installation.
+No longer are you viewing Windows event logs or other familiar locations to view metrics and system-level information about your SQL environment.
+This is because the services that comprise your big data cluster are distributed across multiple Kubernetes pods.
+If you are unfamiliar with Kubernetes or Docker containers, then you may not know where to start.

+On the other hand, monitoring and managing SQL Server 2019 itself is very much the [same process as you would normally perform for any SQL Server system](https://docs.microsoft.com/en-us/sql/relational-databases/database-lifecycle-management?view=sql-server-ver15).
+You have the same type of services, surface points, security areas, and other control factors as in a stand-alone installation of SQL server.
+The tools you have available for managing the Master Instance in the SQL Server BDC are the same as managing a stand-alone installation, including SQL Server Management Studio, command-line interfaces, Azure Data Studio, and third party tools.

+For the cluster components, you have three primary interfaces to use: The cluster administration portal, kubectl (Kubernetes tool), and the Kubernetes dashboard.
+For this exercise, we will focus on reviewing the first two.

 ### Task 1: Use the cluster administration portal

 The cluster administration portal can be used to monitor and troubleshoot your SQL Server 2019 Big Data cluster.